The History of Cambridge Fives

 Alan Beverly (St. Paul’s & Girton) won the British Universities Singles in 2007 and the National U25 Singles in 2006, 2007 and 2008.
 For this he was awarded a Full Blue.

 Ed Kay (St. Paul’s & Emmanuel) is the fourth winner of a Full Blue.
-Ed was twice winner of the National Schools Singles title, has been 3 times winner of the British Universities Doubles title (once with Tom Chase, twice with Jacob Brubert) and twice winner of the National U25s Doubles title.
+Ed was twice winner of the National Schools Singles title, has been 3 times winner of the British Universities Singles title and 4 times winner of the Doubles as well as 4 times and 7 times winner of the National U25s Singles and Doubles titles respectively.
+He has also won several open titles in Singles and Doubles.

 Portugal Place 1960 — 1995 — 1996